ministryofjustice/hmpps-arns-integrations-test-playwright/performance/README.md

 `brew install --force chromium --no-quarantine `

 ## Test Configuration
-Tests are designed to allow running browser and API tests independently or in parallel.
+Tests are designed to allow running browser and API tests independently or in parallel for SAN assessments.
 You can monitor the UI while applying different API load scenarios.

 Set the SCENARIO environment variable to control what test(s) are executed.